Menu

 "We track PI Objectives and measure business value"

-Operational Scrum Teams → Stories in iterations
+Execution Scrum Teams → Stories in iterations Jira

 "PI Planning takes 2 days but our plans break in week 3"